peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Constraint
 **Description:** A Process CANNOT be deleted if:
-- Any Conversation has `processId` referencing it
+- Any Conversation has `DEFAULT_PROCESS` edge to it
 - Process is referenced in active execution context

 **Rationale:** Prevents orphaning Conversations and breaking active workflows.